lbfm-rwth/gap-lesson/_episodes/01-command-line.md

 We can state this in a much more compact way as we will now see:
 GAP has very helpful list manipulation tools.
-Here we use the fact that functions in objects in GAP so they can be the argument of a function.
+Here we use the fact that functions are objects in GAP and so they can also be an argument of a function.
 `List(L,F)` makes a new list where the function `F` is applied to each member of the list `L`.
 ~~~